that-engineer/PracticeProject/README.md

 # PracticeProject

-A collections of codes that I am practicing for coding interviews
+A collections of problems that I am practicing for coding interviews